germanmgarcia/devops-autoscaling-ec2/README.md

 In this aspect, I have used Terraform as Infrastructure as Code (IaC), which allows me to have version control, deploy automatically, and repeat  the process.
 Additionally, I can ensure that the application can manage variable changes efficiently.

 ### Security
 EC2 instances are created in a private subnet, which ensures they cannot be accessed directly from the internet.
+Only the ALB exposes port 80 to the internet, and the RDS instances can be accessed from within the VPC.

 ## Deployment Instructions
 1. **Configure AWS Credentials:**